-GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 and effective legal advice and representation to the ion of the City of Statesboro.
+GOALS FY 2025 STATUS FY 2026 PROJECTED FY 2026 and effective legal advice and representation to the city of Statesboro.
 Ongoing Ongoing 2.
 Provide effective litigation in which t e representation to the City of Statesboro in any he City is a party.
 Ongoing Ongoing 3.
 Ensure the fair Court of Statesbor prosecution of criminal offenses in the Municipal o.
 Ongoing Ongoing